Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/task-execution-overview.markdown

 # Considerations

-If the Task `execute` method is called frequently or large complex objects are used as return types, it is recommended to implement optimized serialization such as `Externalizable` for the returned value object or use libraries such as {{%giturl "kryo" "https://github.com/EsotericSoftware/kryo"%}}.
+If the Task `execute` method is called frequently or large complex objects are used as return types, it is recommended to implement optimized serialization such as `Externalizable` for the returned value object or use libraries such as [kryo](https://github.com/EsotericSoftware/kryo).

 {{% refer %}}
 For more information, refer to [Custom Serialization](./custom-serialization.html).